RedBloodCell1/Learn_Dynamic_Programming/README.md

    - But lets not forget that any multiplicative values can be removed as it doesnt matter that much EX: O(n/2) -> O(n)
 4. Solve Grid traveler problem = O(2^n+m) -> O(m\*n)

 5. I will try to do the next problem by myself.
-Wish me luck (canSum)
+Wish me luck (canSum).
+UPDATE: IDK WHY, MY CODE IS THE SAME BUT PRODUCE DIFFERENT RESULT.
+PLS HELP ME...
+OKAY I KNOW WHY IT BREAK.
+IT IS BECAUSE THE THINGIES IS NOT FLUSHED PROPERLY.
+IM REALLY ANGRY IDK, idk why when i print new thingies, it decided to keep the map from the iteration before which break my code. idk why this happen but it is supposedly to make a totally new map whenever i call the function again. man idk